 Honestly, I didn’t want to go.
 After work all I want to do is go home, eat, and sleep (remember—sleep is the light at the end of the tunnel.)
 But my mom resorted to her effective tactics once again by saying, “It’s sad that I don’t have anyone to go with Trey...”

-I decided to go with her.
+I went with her.

 When my mom used to drop me and my twin sister off at school, her last words were never “goodbye.”
 Her last words were always, “Trey and Tarah, say something nice to someone today.”